MontiCore/monticore/docs/GradlePlugins.md

   the changed inputs (and their dependants).
     * => The Tool is called once for every new generation/changed file

-Extend one of both classes to create your own task.
+Extend one of those classes to create your own task.

 ```java